 September 2015: Launches go-mart, an on-demand shopping assistant.

-October 2015: Get funding from Sequoia Capital and some others investors.
+October 2015: Get funding from Sequoia Capital and some other investors.
 Launches new services like go-box, go-massage, go-glam, and go-clean along with go-busway, a service that connects people with public buses.

-December 2015: Launches go-tix, an event ticket booking service and the company expands to Balikpapan, Jogja, Palembang, Medan, and Semarang.
+December 2015: Launches go-tix, an event ticket booking service, and the company expand to Balikpapan, Jogja, Palembang, Medan, and Semarang.

 June 2016: Launches go-auto to provide mechanic services on demand.
-The company now expands to Manado.
+The company now expanded to Manado.

 April 2016: Launches go-car to expand its ride-hailing from motorbike fleet to cars.